muratk5n/thirdwave/en/README.md

 ---

-It's crazy that Oliver Stone *Snowden* movie, full of A-list actors.
-Gordon-Lewitt, Quinto, hell Scott Eastwood?
+It's crazy, that Oliver Stone *Snowden* movie, is full of A-list actors.
+Gordon-Lewitt, Quinto, ..
+Scott Eastwood?
 That actress from the Divergent movies..?
 I bet they jumped at the chance to be on this.

 ---